aabbtree77/twinpeekz/README.md

 This, however, will lack the exhaustive checks and elegance of sum types.

-In any case, Nim is a beautiful complex language with a tiny user base.
-Go is the opposite, but it also has its charms, esp.
-Go v1.17, IYKWIM.
+Nim is a complex language with a tiny user base.
+Go v1.17 was the opposite, sadly not anymore.

 <div align="center">
   <img src="https://raw.githubusercontent.com/aabbtree77/twinpeekz/main/golang.gif" alt="golang-love">